Protocol

 - Adequacy of reasoning

-- Whether the tradeoff was morally or strategically sound
+- Whether the accepted risks were morally or strategically sound

-The protocol can verify commitment to direction, but not the truth or quality of that direction.
+The protocol can verify commitment to intent, but not the truth or quality of that intent.

 Any semantic content used to reach a decision (AI analysis, deliberation, reasoning) remains local and out of protocol scope.